bmezaris/ObjectGraphs/README.md

 ## Pre-extracted features

-To aid usage of our code, features extracted during our experiments are provided in our FTP server
+To aid usage of our code, features extracted during our experiments are provided in the following FTP server:
 ```
 ftp://multimedia2.iti.gr
 ```